drinking-code/react-round-div/README.md

 ## Caveats
-This package is still in the starting blocks, so for now only single colored backgrounds and borders are supported.
+This package is still in the starting blocks, so for now only single colored backgrounds and solid, uniform borders are supported.
 There is support to come for gradients and image backgrounds, gradient borders, and perhaps proper `backdrop-filter` support.